ztstat/precision-matrix-benchmark/README.md

 ## Acknowledgement

-This final project was completed jointly with **Mingshuo Liu**.
+This final project was completed jointly with **Mingshuo Liu**, who primarily contributed to literature review and experimental design.
-The GitHub repository and code organization were curated, refactored, and uploaded by **Zijie Tian**.
+The GitHub repository, code implementation, and reproducible benchmarking pipeline were developed, refactored, and uploaded by **Zijie Tian**.